-rec:-b; b (8.53) > evalb((8.53) = b); false (8.54)
+rec:-b; h (8.54)> evalb((8.54) = b); false (8.55)

 This is useful because the entire record can be passed as an aggregate data structure.

 The record constructor accepts initializers for record fields.
 That is, you can specify an initial value for any field in a new or unassigned record by passing an equation with the field name on the left side and the initial value on the right.